Thursday, 18 May 2023

 While walking, I asked Kashi, “It appears that you don’t do Transcendental Meditation these days.
 Do you?”

 “Sleep doesn’t give me peace.
 Troubled by dreams frequently.
-Empty thoughts occupy my day time as if I am running incessantly within me.
-Sometimes I feel that it is ‘I’ in me is real, and ‘I’ visible outside is just an enigmatic phenomenon, a fear”
+Empty thoughts occupy my daytime as if I am running incessantly within me.
+Sometimes I feel that it is ‘I’ in me that is real, and ‘I’ visible outside is just an enigmatic phenomenon, a fear.”

 “Aren’t you reading newspapers, Kashi?”

-“Guna, whenever you come to this place, please never forget paying visit to my house.
-Dhanraj told me that you still feel guilty about your role in my marriage” Kashi said, grasping my hands tightly.
+“Guna, whenever you come to this place, please never forget to pay a visit to my house.
+Dhanraj told me that you still feel guilty about your role in my marriage,” Kashi said, grasping my hands tightly.

 2

-Kashi whom I know for the last eight years remained unchanged even today.
-Once he told me about the first step he took in his memory lane after he came out his mother’s womb.
-It must be sixth month or so since his mother died.
+Kashi, whom I have known for the last eight years, remained unchanged even today.
+Once he told me about the first step he took in his memory lane after he came out of his mother’s womb.
+It must be the sixth month or so since his mother died.
 One day in a harsh summer, an old woman is walking through a dry patch of track surrounded by densely grown cactus.
-Kashi, sitting on her waist keeps crying all through her way.
-That white clad old woman reaches his Periyappa’s house, drops him at the entrance of the house and leaves without turning her head back.
+Kashi, sitting on her waist, keeps crying all through her way.
+That white-clad old woman reaches his Periyappa’s house, drops him at the entrance of the house, and leaves without turning her head back.
 She is the mother of Kashi’s mother.
 Now a baby at this new home to disturb the siesta of the whole clan of his uncles.
 No one would tolerate that nuisance.
 Would they?

 He came out of the college in 1976 after failing in two papers.
 He didn’t attempt those papers again after that.
-In days, he started learning Hindi through correspondence course.
-Then left it too halfway.
+In days, he started learning Hindi through a correspondence course.
+Then left it halfway.
 After that, he showed his interest in his mother tongue, Telugu.
 His Telugu teacher’s daughter mixed her love in the coffee she served him during his visits to her house.
-It happened when he was working in an Engineering company near his house as time keeper.
-It was the job he could manage doing without any break at in one place for one year.
+It happened when he was working in an engineering company near his house as a timekeeper.
+It was the job he could manage doing without any break in one place for one year.
 Kashi had a considerable skill in badminton.
-He was interested in two things during his college life - poems and games.
-He got a job in NTC mill under sports quota.
-It was from this job, the real ‘Kashi’ actually evolved.
+He was interested in two things during his college life—poems and games.
+He got a job in the NTC mill under the sports quota.
+It was from this job that the real ‘Kashi’ actually evolved.
 He worked in NTC only for six months.
 Disgruntled, followed by treatment for his mental health.
 I was then a government employee in Cuddalore.

 Kashi convinced his father and got some amount from him on the pretext of shaving off his head at Thirunallaru.
 He spent two days happily with me.
-I even thought a moment that he must have been genuinely interested in Thirunallaru temple.
-One day, we shaved off our heads, went to Karaikkal, booked room in a lodge, drank beer and then slept.
+I even thought for a moment that he must have been genuinely interested in the Thirunallaru temple.
+One day, we shaved off our heads, went to Karaikkal, booked a room in a lodge, drank beer, and then slept.

 When we came out for a stroll in the evening, he told me an unexpected truth.